2017 Cost-of-Living Allowance (COLA)

 - Select your location.

-Note: If your location is not listed, you are likely not eligible for a CONUS COLA payment.
+Note: If your location is not listed, you may still be eligible for a CONUS COLA payment based on your zipcode.
+You may use Military.com's Military Pay App or visit the DoD's COLA Calculator to determine if your area is eligible.
 Hawaii, Alaska, Puerto Rico, and other overseas locations are considered OCONUS and are not listed here.
 Go to the OCONUS COLA web page for more information.

 - Click "Submit" to find out how much you should be paid.